wp-plugins/wordstress/readme.txt

 A blackbox security scanner will try to enumerate installed plugins but it can't tell the exact installed version.
-So, using a blackbox approach you'll have a suspectious SQL Injection vulnerability you must validate and mitigate.
+So, using a blackbox approach you'll have a alleged SQL Injection vulnerability you must validate and mitigate.
 Unfortunately, you will lose precious time to spot a false positive since your plugin is safe.